BingquanCai/EC601_Project2/Phase2/README.md

 Therefore, we can obtain the tweets that we are interested in from the Twitter API and then analyze them by using the Google NLP API, especially for the sentiment analysis.

-In [Twitter_Google NLP API.py](https://github.com/BingquanCai/EC601_Project2/blob/main/Phase2/Twitter_Google%20NLP%20API_analyzer.py), I gather tweets from the last 24 hours by using the Twitter API and typing in a keyword.
+In [update_Twitter_Google_NLP_API_analyzer.py](https://github.com/BingquanCai/EC601_Project2/blob/main/Phase2/update_Twitter_Google_NLP_API_analyzer.py), I gather tweets from the last 24 hours by using the Twitter API and typing in a keyword.
 Then I use the the Google NLP API to do the sentiment analysis with those related tweets and return some results.

-- search_tweets( ) can search tweets based on time and quantity.
+- `search_tweets( )` can search tweets based on time and quantity.
-- clean_tweets( ) can clean tweets before analyzing in Google NLP API.
+- `clean_tweets( )` can clean tweets before analyzing in Google NLP API.
-- get_sentiment_score( ) can use the sentiment analysis to get a score.
+- `get_sentiment_score( )` can use the sentiment analysis to get a score.
-- analyze_tweets( ) can print out the final results.
+- `analyze_tweets( )` can print out the final results.

 ## MVP and user stories